 - Special area of interest concentrations

-- Exercise Physiology and Athletic Training majors part of the department and offer dual credentials for greater marketability
+- Exercise Physiology major and Master's in Athletic Training program are part of the department and offer dual credentials for greater marketability

 - Distinguished faculty